Marker Logo

 this page online

-Oregon Department of Transportation.
+Erected by Oregon Department of Transportation.

 Topics.
 This historical marker is listed in these topic lists: Natural FeaturesRoads & Vehicles.
 A significant historical date for this entry is September 30, 1913.

 Location.
 45° 44.673′ N, 123° 57.64′ W. Marker is near Manzanita, Oregon, in Tillamook County.
-Marker is on Oregon Coast Highway (U.S. 101) near Meadow Loop, on the left when traveling north.
+It is on Oregon Coast Highway (U.S. 101) near Meadow Loop, on the left when traveling north.
 Touch for map.
 Marker is in this post office area: Manzanita OR 97130, United States of America.
 Touch for directions.

 Neahkahnie Mountain Marker image.
 Click for full size.

-Photographed By Barry Swackhamer, September 22, 2017
+Photographed by Barry Swackhamer, September 22, 2017

 2. Neahkahnie Mountain Marker